arminbiere/cadical/BUILD.md

 Consequently you will only get very basic version information compiled into the library and binaries (guaranteed is in essence just the version number of the library).

+And if you really do not care about compilation time nor caching and just want to build the solver once manually then the following also works.

+    g++ -O3 -DNDEBUG -DNBUILD -o cadical `ls *.cpp | grep -v mobical`

 Further note that the `configure` script provides some feature checks and might generate additional compiler flags necessary for compilation.
 You